We're hiring. Join our team! View and apply for open positions in Anchorage, Mat-Su, and Fairbanks today.

 Go to Orientation

 Begin your journey by going to orientation.
 View our 2024 Statewide Orientation Schedule to see when the next session is happening.
 Or check out our online orientation program.
+Are you a relative caregiver?
+We have an orientation just for you!
+Relative Caregiver Orientation Schedule.

 2